kiptuidenis/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-This repository contains revision tasks on the following concepts:
+This repo contains tasks on 0x0c.Python-Almost a circle
--Import
--Exceptions
--Class
--Private attribute
--Getter/Setter
--Class method
--Static method
--Inheritance
--Unittest
--Read/Write file
--args and kwargs
--Serialization/Deserialization
--JSON